 IoT has been all the rage over the past couple of years.
 The extensive use of sensors and wireless connectivity among devices has increased to the trend.
-The increase, brings in turn, easily available technology for hobbyists to explore.
+The increase brings in turn, easily available technology for hobbyists to explore.
 Connecting everything to everything seems like a good idea.
 For e.g. how would you like to control your air conditioner from the comfort of your bed when you forget your remote in the other end of the room.
-We discuss similar IoT projects ideas in this list of top 20 IoT projects.
+We discuss similar IoT projects here.

 ESP8266 based wireless web server